 Required Number of Signatures

 Per ORS 249.870, the number of Portland registered voters' signatures required to place a recall on the ballot is 15% of the total number of votes cast in the City for all candidates for Governor at the last gubernatorial general election.
-Until 2016, this number is 35,925 (15% of the 239,499 City voters who cast votes for Governor in November 2014).
+Until the official results of the November 8, 2016 election are available, this number is 35,925 (15% of the 239,499 City voters who cast votes for Governor in November 2014).

 Filing a Prospective Recall Petition